bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

       compile-time; immutable values (the impossibility of mutation) allows to share data without copying it.

-By composing systems out of a handful restricted specific constructs (rather than unrestricted generic ones) application-, compiler- and VM-programmers share a meaningful common language that carries its possibilities and impossibilities along the stages so that they can be utilised.
+By composing systems out of a few restricted specific constructs (rather than unrestricted generic ones) application-, compiler- and VM-programmers share a meaningful common language that carries its possibilities and impossibilities along the stages so that they can be utilised.
-On the contrary the concreteness of the constructs must still maintain the ability to abstract ideas intuitively and allow to control low level details.
+On the contrary the limitations of the constructs still must maintain the ability to abstract ideas intuitively and allow to control implementation details.

 On these grounds it is an overall theme in the bruno programming system to not _extend_ but further and further restrict the more general to the more specific.

-## Format
+## Introduction

+### Notes on Syntax
 The language uses sets of more or less independent declarations of the form:

 		keyword name [unit] :: declaration-body